rndlabs/cow-docs/docs/3_smart-contracts/eth-flow-contract/6_order-creation.md

 Some checks are performed on order creation.
 Failing any of these checks means that the transaction reverts.

-1. The amount of ETH sent along with the transaction must be exactly what is needed to cover the sell amount plus the fees.
+1. The amount of ETH sent along with the transaction must be exactly what is needed to cover the sell amount plus the [protocol fee](../../overview/definitions).
 2. The order must be valid at the time the transaction is mined.

 The order parameters are used to compute the order digest according to the [order mapping](4_user-and-eth-flow-contract-orders.md).
 As mentioned before, the call reverts if an order with the same digest already exists or is invalidated; otherwise a new order is added to storage: